cloud-hypervisor/cloud-hypervisor/docs/memory.md

 vhost-user devices as part of the VM device model, as they will be driven by standalone daemons needing access to the guest RAM content.

+If `hugepages=on` then the value of this field is ignored as huge pages always requires `MAP_SHARED`.

 By default this option is turned off, which result in performing `mmap(2)` with `MAP_PRIVATE` flag.